secoats/secoats.github.io/_posts/2020-12-08-ethernet_sniffer.md

 Wikipedia [once again comes to the resuce](https://en.wikipedia.org/wiki/EtherType#Examples) ([IEEE 802 Numbers](https://www.iana.org/assignments/ieee-802-numbers/ieee-802-numbers.xhtml#ieee-802-numbers-1)):

 The EtherType `0x800` indicates the Ethernet Frame contains an IPv4 payload.
 Which makes sense, considering I just sent an HTTP request to google.com.
-HTTP/1.x is a TCP protocol that usually travels via IPv4 or IPv6.
+HTTP/1.x is usually transmitted via TCP and IPv4 or IPv6.

 I have created a dictionary for this so we can easily translate the EtherType values to their human readable names: